CSIM-Toolkits/AnomalousFiltersExtension/README.md

 ![Example](https://github.com/CSIM-Toolkits/AnomalousFiltersExtension/blob/main/docs/assets/MRI_AAD.png)

-More details could be found in the wiki page: https://www.slicer.org/wiki/Documentation/Nightly/Extensions/AnomalousFilters
+More details could be found in the [documentation page](https://anomalousfiltersextension.readthedocs.io/en/latest/)

 If this tool was useful to your application, please consider to cite the paper: